cosmos/ibc/spec/ics-025-handler-interface/README.md

 The handler interface exposes `connOpenInit`, `connOpenTry`, `connOpenAck`, `connOpenConfirm`, and `queryConnection`, as defined in [ICS 3](../ics-003-connection-semantics).

-The default IBC relayer module SHALL allow external calls to `connOpenTry`, `connOpenAck`, and `connOpenConfirm`.
+The default IBC routing module SHALL allow external calls to `connOpenTry`, `connOpenAck`, and `connOpenConfirm`.

 ### Channel lifecycle management